Ayumi Morita: 2013

-Morita began her season at the first edition of the Shenzhen Open.
-She lost in the second round to sixth seed Peng Shuai.
-After qualifying for the Apia International Sydney, Morita reached the second round where she was defeated by fourth seed Li Na.
-Ranked 72 at the Australian Open, Morita reached the third round after straight-set victories over Anna Tatishvili and Annika Beck.
-She lost in her third-round match to third seed Serena Williams.
+Morita began her season at the first edition of the Shenzhen Open where she lost in the second round to sixth seed Peng Shuai.
+After qualifying for the Sydney International, Morita reached the second round where she was defeated by fourth-seeded Li Na.
+Ranked 72 at the Australian Open, Morita reached the third round with straight-set victories over Anna Tatishvili and Annika Beck.
+She lost her third-round match to the third seed, Serena Williams.

 In Thailand at the Pattaya Open, Morita upset top seed, Ana Ivanovic, in the first round.
-She beat Kimiko Date-Krumm in the second to advance to the quarterfinals.
-She was defeated in her quarterfinal match by Nina Bratchikova.
+She then beat Kimiko Date-Krumm to advance to the quarterfinals in which she was defeated by Nina Bratchikova.
 During the Fed Cup tie versus Russia, Morita won both of her rubbers over Ekaterina Makarova and Elena Vesnina.
 Russia ended up winning 3-2.
-Morita retired from her second round of qualifying match at the Dubai Championships to Jie Zheng.
+Morita retired from her second round of qualifying match at the Dubai Championships to Zheng Jie.
 Seeded fourth at the Malaysian Open, Morita lost in the semifinal round to eventual champion Karolína Plíšková.
-In Indian Wells at the BNP Paribas Open, Morita was defeated in the first round by qualifier Lesia Tsurenko.
-At the Sony Open, she made it to the third round after defeating Heather Watson and 31st seed Yanina Wickmayer.
-She lost her third-round match to top seed and eventual champion Serena Williams.
-Seeded eighth at the Monterrey Open, Morita was defeated in her quarterfinal match by top seed and eventual finalist Angelique Kerber.
+In Indian Wells, Morita was defeated in the first round by qualifier Lesia Tsurenko.
+At the Miami Open, she made it to the third round by defeating Heather Watson and 31st seed Yanina Wickmayer.
+She lost her third-round match to top seed and eventual champion, Serena Williams.
+Seeded eighth at the Monterrey Open, Morita was defeated in her quarterfinal match by top seed and eventual finalist, Angelique Kerber.
 Playing in the Fed Cup tie versus Spain, Morita lost both of her matches to Sílvia Soler Espinosa and Carla Suárez Navarro.
 Spain won 4-0.